Gudaparthiumesh/trackTheCount/README.md

 2) Creating a Community Page & styling the theme & branding
 3) Dragging the components respectivity & adding standard pages into community
+4) Using Rich Text Editor in community compoenents  to place the content & text & formatting with styling.